 The Perivoli Trainers demonstrate to teachers, across eight Modules, how to structure their week, organise their classrooms and interact with the children.
 They explain how play activities enhance a child’s development and how to make educational aids and toys from everyday waste materials such as discarded plastic bottles, bottle tops, egg trays, beans and seed pods.

-The Modules cover everything from how to make books out of folded shop posters to how to set up and equip a fantasy play corner, and how to plan the programme.
+The Modules cover things like how to make books out of folded shop posters, how to set up and equip a fantasy play corner, and how to plan the programme.
 Our trainers also run support groups between the delivery of the Modules so as to reinforce the messages.